Kuchlug: Usurpation of the throne

 Around that time, the Qara Khitai dynasty was dealing with rebellions in the east, as well as engaging in a struggle against Muhammad II of the Khwarazmian Empire in the west.
 The Khwarezm-Shah took Bukhara in 1207, but was defeated by the Qara Khitai at Samarkand.
 Kuchlug, however, apparently had formed an alliance with the Khwarezm-Shah.
 In 1210, while Yelü Zhilugu was dealing with a revolt by the Karakhanids at Samarkand, Kuchlug took the chance to rebel against his father-in-law, seizing the empire's treasury at Uzgen.
 Yelü Zhilugu left Samarkand to deal with Kuchlug, but the Khwarezm-Shah Muhammad used the opportunity to seize Samarkand, then defeated the Qara Khitai forces near Talas and gained control of Transoxiana.

 Yelü Zhilugu pulled back to his capital at Balasagun and defeated Kuchlug who retreated eastward to his Naiman realm.
 However, in 1211, while Yelü Zhilugu was out hunting, he was ambushed and captured by Kuchlug.
 The Khwarezm-Shah then joined Kuchlug in capturing the Qara Khitai.
-Yelü Zhilugu was made taishang huang and Kuchlug became ruler of the realm.
+Yelü Zhilugu was made taishang huang and Kuchlug became emperor of the realm.
 Many historians consider Kuchlug's usurpation of the throne in 1211 to be the end of the Qara Khitai, although the realm (which retained the official name of "Great Liao") would not fall until 1218.